UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 Then, select **import project from existing model** and select **Gradle**.
 Make sure **Use default graddle wrapper** is selected on the next screen, and click **Finish**.

+You'll also want a JSON view extension for either Firefox or Chrome installed.
+This will make JSON in the browser look pretty and actually be readable.

+* Firefox: [JSONView][jsonview-firefox]
+* Chrome: [JSONView][jsonview-chrome]

 ## Running Your project

 We use the [Gradle][gradle] build tool to build and run our web application.
 Gradle is a powerful task running system that allows us to easily build and test our full web application.